code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-30-spring-ws-https-client-server-example.md

 As our web service runs on Spring Boot, we just need to configure the underlying web server with the correct parameters.
 This is done via the [Spring boot web properties](https://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html).

+Configure the server's keystore (that was generated during the project's setup) and corresponding password in addition to the alias of the key pair to be used and it's password.
+Also change the port to <var>'9443'</var>.

 ``` yaml
 server: